 Teaching kids about money

 Set a budget

 Tweens and teens are notoriously bad at managing their money.
 Even if you give them a weekly allowance, there’s every chance that they’ll be asking for extra cash to go out with friends, buy lunch or get the bus home.
 Trouble is, regular handouts don’t help your teen learn how to budget.
 This is a great time to teach them how to live within their means – and there are a few simple ways you can do this.

-If their school operates a pre-paid lunch system like Parent Pay, set a daily budget so that they don’t spend a fortune on cookies, juice and hot chocolate.
+If their school operates a pre-paid lunch system, set a daily budget so that they don’t spend a fortune on cookies, juice and hot chocolate.
 Explain that they have a set amount to spend each day or week – and if the money runs out they’ll have to make their own packed lunch instead.

-Make it crystal clear to your teen what their pocket money is meant to cover.
+Make it crystal clear to your teen what their allowance money is meant to cover.
 You might want to include shopping trips with friends, eating out, birthday presents and general spending money.

 Crucially, if and when they overspend – and they almost certainly will – don’t bail them out.
 Sticking to a budget is an important lesson in financial decision making, which will help them to avoid debit when they get older.